Alfresco/docs-alfresco/content-services/latest/admin/securing-install.md

 * [Change the default JMX passwords]({% link content-services/latest/config/index.md %}#connectthrujmx) associated with `controlRole` and `monitorRole` parameters.
 * Check whether the passwords stored in Properties files are [encrypted](#keystoresandencryption) or not.

-## Do not run Content Services as root
+## Do not run as root
 If someone does compromise Content Services you want to limit the damage they can do.
 If Content Services is running as root, they can wreck havoc on your server.

 ## Adding a Reverse proxy (1) {#addreverseproxy}
 It's good security practice to have a reverse proxy in front of your Content Services infrastructure.
 This proxy is